Jacobhob/ARK-Fund/README.md

 FINA4353 Financial Engineering Structured Product Design Project

 @ Description:
-  This is a self-designed structured product sample for FINA4353 Financial Engineering.
+  This is a self-designed structured product for course FINA4353.

 @ Authors: